cymcsg/UltimateAndroid/README.md

 [Try Demo](#sample)

-###Update Ui for Material Design!
-### Support Android Studio 1.0
+######Update Ui for Material Design!
+Support Android Studio 1.0

 ##### You can see javadoc [here](http://blog.marshalchen.com/UltimateAndroid/ultimateandroiddoc/index.html)

-#####There is an awesome recyclerview which contains pulling to refresh, loading more, swiping to dismiss, draging and drop, animations ,showing or hiding toolbar and floating action button when scrolling and many other features,you can try it [here](https://github.com/cymcsg/UltimateRecyclerView).
+#####There is an awesome recyclerview which contains pulling to refresh, loading more, swiping to dismiss, draging and drop, animations ,showing or hiding toolbar and floating action button when scrolling and many other features,you can try it [here UltimateRecyclerView](https://github.com/cymcsg/UltimateRecyclerView).